qiime2/qiime2.github.io/source/tutorials/fmt.rst

 This tutorial dataset is a subsample of the data generated for this study.
 It includes data from five individuals who received treatment and five controls.
 Between six and sixteen samples are included per individual, including stool and fecal swab samples for each individual, and samples before and after FMT treatment.
 Five samples of the transplanted fecal material are also included.

 These data were sequenced on two Illumina MiSeq sequencing runs.
-As in the 88 soils tutorial, we'll use DADA2 to perform initial quality control and generate our ``FeatureTable[Frequency]`` and ``FeatureData[Sequence]`` objects.
+As in the Moving Pictures tutorial, we'll use DADA2 to perform initial quality control and generate our ``FeatureTable[Frequency]`` and ``FeatureData[Sequence]`` objects.
 However, the DADA2 denoising process is only applicable to a single sequencing run at a time, so we need to run this on a per sequencing run basis and then merge the results.
 We'll work through this initial step, and then pose several questions that can be answered as an exercise.

 Prepare for the analysis
 ------------------------